 If you believe you are suffering from the unpleasant effects of stress or anxiety, talk to your doctor or mental health professional about ways to help you manage your condition and alleviate your symptoms.

 Stress and anxiety are among the most under-reported and under-treated diseases in America.
 Nearly 20% of adults in the US suffer from mental health illness, and fewer than half receive treatment.
-Our mission is to increase access to treatment for those suffering in silence.
+Our mission is to increase access to treatment.

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.